Auranite-Studio/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 **Improvemnts**
 - Now the runes can be removed by pressing SHIFT + U
 - Changed the item inside the cursed vault to an unknown rune
+- The runologist's got new deals
+- Now, when crafting energium dust, the player gets it in the amount of 4 pieces instead of 1

 **API changes**
 - Adding missing runes to tags